-Thornton F. McElroy Lodge and the Federal Way Masons are providing leased space to SKTL on their property.
-We are looking forward to serving our neighbors in South King and North Pierce Counties from this site, which is located close to I-5 and Hwy.
+Thornton F. McElroy Lodge and the Federal Way Masons provide leased space to SKTL on their property, which is located close to I-5 and Hwy.
 18 and is easily accessible by bus.
 The Masons are an international fraternal and charitable organization.

-SKL Architects is providing pro bono site and building plans for our library and supplemental storage as part of the Sundberg Architectural Initiative.
+SKL Architects provided pro bono site and building plans for our library and supplemental storage as part of the Sundberg Architectural Initiative.
 SKL is a nationally recognized architectural firm dedicated to civic engagement, social responsibility and sustainability in design.
-They are also busy helping to transform a community in Songea, Tanzania.

 Lloyd Enterprises, Inc. has donated soil for our rain garden and crushed recycled concrete for our driveway.
 Safety Director Chris Brown has also provided us with volunteer consulting and grading services to prepare our site for construction.
 Lloyd is a local company with over 50 years of service in South King County.

 TOTE Maritime donated two shipping containers for our building site.
 With decades of expertise in clean, safe and efficient cargo transport, TOTE is a proven leader in environmentally and socially responsible practices.

 WA Dept. of Ecology has awarded SKTL 2017-21 funding to reduce waste, facilitate tool sharing, repair and reuse, decrease use of gas powered tools and increase use of green tools, and educate the public about waste management and environmental stewardship.